ThantZinOo92/spin-luckydraw/README.md

-# Spin Luckydraw Project Thousand of Candidates
+# Spin Luckydraw Project for Thousand of Candidates

 This project implements a spin wheel that randomly selects a candidate from a list of 600 candidates.
 It is built using HTML, CSS, and JavaScript.